 The Japan Pavilion at Epcot in Walt Disney World is an amazing experience for all of the senses.
 The beautiful architecture.
 The traditional Japanese music.
 Even the wonderful smells coming from the restaurants.
+And there are so many educational resources about Japan.
 If you have children who want to learn more about the cultures represented in World Showcase, there are plenty of educational resources for Epcot’s Japan Pavilion.

 ***Please note: This post includes affiliate links.
 Please see my disclosure policy for more information.***

 Right next to the American Pavilion sits the picturesque Japan Pavilion.
 The red torii gate, the the five-story pagoda, beautiful gardens, koi ponds, even the Mitsukoshi Department Store all work together to transport visitors across the Pacific Ocean.
 It’s amazing how the sights and sounds of the World Showcase pavilions can make you feel like you are really there!

 It only takes a few basic supplies to make these beautiful salt watercolor koi fish from The Crafty Classroom.

 Would you like to introduce your child to sushi, but they want nothing to do with fish?
 It’s a Keeper has a great suggestion.
 Make peanut butter and jelly rolls!

 Little learners can have fun too with this Japan in a box sensory bin from My Small Potatoes.